xzy3186/merger/README.md

 #### TraceAnalyzer

-TraceAnalyzer will rebuild events based on pspmt_vec_ in the PixTreeData class.
+TraceAnalyzer will rebuild events based on pspmt_vec_ in the PixTreeEvent class.
 Channel event with the subtype="dynode_high" and tag="single" will be stored as one event in the output tree.
 Other channles will be stored if it's within the time gate provided in the input yaml file.